May my salary be garnished without a court proceeding?

 How do I find out if money in my bank account is about to be garnished and what should I do next?

-unless you tell them, because information about your bank account is private.
+account is exempt for garnishment, they may not know because information about your bank account is private.
 You should follow the instructions in the letter or other notice.
-There is usually a deadline for telling the court that
+There is usually a

-you think money in your bank account is exempt from garnishment, so make sure you meet the deadline specified in the notice.
+deadline for telling the court that you think money in your bank account is exempt from garnishment, so make sure you meet the deadline specified in the notice.

 Does my bank have to tell me it has received a garnishment order for my deposit account?